 By engaging the community, UWSC gained valuable public knowledge that will inform our work moving forward.
 Additionally, we will share this knowledge broadly with key leaders and decision makers to take collective action and affect change in Story County.
 The themes that emerged will help inform how we engage current partners and the community, identify new partners, develop strategies and mobilize resources.

-- Upon analyzing the concerns in the areas of Income and Health, root causes for the concerns were sought out.
-To address future learning and behavior that can negatively be influenced by adverse childhood experiences (ACEs) and to address future income stability through employment, focusing on early childhood education is a solution.
+- Upon analyzing the concerns in the areas of health and financial stability, root causes for the concerns were sought out.
+To address future learning and behavior that can negatively be influenced by adverse childhood experiences (ACEs) and to address future financial stability through employment, focusing on early childhood education is a solution.

-- The overall themes about income were housing and transportation.
+- The overall themes about financial stability were housing and transportation.

 – The type of housing that is desired is not available.
 This cuts across all income levels, including low-income, young professionals, and seniors.